 The American Survivalist Labor Committee (ASLC) in American Flagg threatens a fascist American revolution.
 The Gotterdammercrat party is more overtly Nazi-themed, complete with swastikas and Putting on the Reich uniforms.

 "Arctic Nation", from the eponymous edition of the French-Spanish furry comic book Blacksad, consists of rich, influential white animals (as in, with white fur), who wear early Nazi-style trenchcoats, have a flag which substitutes a stylized snowflake for the swastika, and wear armbands, but in their actual workings they're instead the KKK, complete with sheet robes and burning crosses.

 The "Red Sword" in the classic Flash Gordon comic strip is a thinly veiled expy of the Third Reich: Flash returns to Earth especially to stop them invading America, then zooms back to Mongo again.

-Somewhat like Norsefire above, HYDRA started off as an actual Nazi organisation during World War II which became independent when the actual Nazis, well, lost.
+Somewhat like Norsefire below, HYDRA started off as an actual Nazi organisation during World War II which became independent when the actual Nazis, well, lost.
 When your founders are Nazis it's no stretch that your organisation end up Nazi-like.